 - Doctors: The Pediatric Trauma Injury Prevention Program at Monroe Carrell Jr. Children’s Hospital at Vanderbilt (Tennessee) sponsors a year-long, school-based distracted driving campaign.
 The Be in the Zone program educates teen leaders and invites them to conduct their own activities such as community events and the creation of a Public Service Announcement, to compete for prizes.

-Call one of our Austell or Atlanta Attorneys for Questions about Teen Driving Safety
+Call one of our Austell, Atlanta or Gwinnett County Attorneys for Questions about Teen Driving Safety